catkin/catkin_tools/docs/index.rst

     Finished <== catkin [ 3.4 seconds ]

-Theses printing of command outputs can be interleaved with commands from other package builds.
+The printing of these command outputs maybe be interleaved with commands from other package builds if more than one package is being built at the same time.

 By default ``catkin build`` will build up to ``N`` packages in parallel and pass ``-jN -lN`` to ``make`` where ``N`` is the number of cores in your computer.
 You can change the number of packages allowed to build in parallel by using the ``-p`` or ``--parallel-jobs`` option and you can change the jobs flags given to ``make`` by passing them directly to ``catkin build``, i.e. ``catkin build -j1`` will result in ``make -j1 ...`` getting called to build the packages.